bertolo1988/flight-scrappper/README.md

 };
 ```

-This queried dates are calculated with the following formula `targetDate + options.interval x options.periods ` times.
+These queried dates are calculated with the following formula `targetDate + options.interval x options.periods ` times.

 Example: Setting periods to 2, interval to 24 and targetDate to 5/01/2000 will generate an array  such as ['5/01/2000','07/01/2000'].

 ## Running

 First, start your [mongodb](https://www.mongodb.com/) database.
 You can try `npm run mongo-linux/win/mac` to start your database in an easy way, or do it manually.
-For more information on what this commands are doing just read the scripts object in the `package.json` file.
+For more information on what these commands are doing, just read the scripts object in the `package.json` file.

 If you want to scrap flights, without storing data, you can set database to `'none'`.